-326 If the A number is unknown, consider whether an FBI background check or an InfoPass appointment attended by the representative might be tools to obtain the A number.
+&lt;sup>356 If the A number is unknown, consider whether an FBI background check or an InfoPass appointment attended by the representative might be tools to obtain the A number.
 The latter would be possible if the client has had a previous application with USCIS.
-The practitioner can attend the InfoPass with a Form G-28 signed by the client and ask for the person's A number or other pertinent immigration information at the appointment.
-Information about scheduling an Infopass appointment is available on the USCIS website, my.uscis.gov/appointment.
+The practitioner can attend the InfoPass with a Form G-28 signed by the client and ask for the noncitizen's A number or other pertinent immigration information at the appointment.
+Information about scheduling an InfoPass appointment is available on the USCIS website, my.uscis.gov/appointment.
+Note, however, that recent changes to InfoPass scheduling have made it much more difficult to obtain these appointments than in the past.